Dayo-Adewuyi/STOLID/README.md

 ## STOLID

-**Decentralized file management and workspace for the Judiciary
+A decentralized file management and workspace for the Judiciary

 ### Problem